 The graph below shows how the long tail of search terms influences Google’s ranking system.
 The number on the x-axis represents word count and volume, while y reflects pops in searches over time.

 Short tail keywords appear within the “fat head” part of this chart.

 Source: Rank By Focus

 Short-tail keywords are more competitive because they’re easier to rank for.
-In other words, many advertisers want their ads on the top search result pages of Google when people enter a shorter or less common phrase into Google search bar – which means there’s even greater demand!
+In other words, many advertisers want their ads on the top search result pages of Google when people enter a shorter or less common phrase into the Google search bar – which means there’s even greater demand!

 Long tail keywords are the key to success when it comes down to how many people will see your ad and be interested in what you have for sale.
-Pinning advertising on these phrases can lead not only an increased ROI but also better overall performance across all channels of marketing with less waste– because one or two highly competitive words aren’t worth spending money emotionlessly!
+Pinning advertising on these phrases can lead not only an increased ROI but also better overall performance across all channels of marketing with less waste– because one or two highly competitive words aren’t worth spending money on emotionlessly!

 Long Tail Keyword Marketing Strategies

 Keyword research is an essential part of any successful marketing strategy, and it just got easier with the invention of Google Ads.
-By targeting long tail keywords around your niche you can be sure to rank high on search engines like Bing or Yahoo!
+By targeting long-tail keywords around your niche you can be sure to rank high on search engines like Bing or Yahoo!

-Be specific when using these types of words in ad campaigns because they will give advertisers more bang-for their buck by giving them higher positions within SERPs (search engine results pages).
+Be specific when using these types of words in ad campaigns because they will give advertisers more bang for their buck by giving them higher positions within SERPs (search engine results pages).
 Researching popular topics helps too; this means studying what other brands are doing so that viewers see relevant ads instead of being shown irrelevant ones

 Long tail keywords are much better at getting your website’s content indexed by search engines because they’re more specific, which means that searchers will be looking for exactly what you have available.